fperdigon/DeepHistoPathology/README.md

 The deep learning models were implemented using Keras/Tensorflow framework.

-The preprint for this work is availabe at https://arxiv.org/pdf/1901.03684.pdf
+The preprint for this work is available at https://arxiv.org/pdf/1901.03684.pdf

 - [Introduction](#introduction)
 - [Results](#results)